 For example, it may be tempting to pitch hard at every possible market segment your business could generate revenue from.
 But some market segments are more likely to be profitable than others.
 The time and resources you spend on marketing your business in unprofitable market segments have a negative effect on your impact in the market that could be the key to your success.

-There’s no getting round it.
+There’s no getting around it.
 Business growth costs money.
 You may need to expand your business infrastructure, employ more people, invest in more equipment or spend more on raw materials or stock.
 You need to have the capacity to supply your growing market and that means investment.
 It’s almost like starting a new business.
 You need to assess your risks, your costs and be realistic about your potential return on investment.

-If everything checks out, you may still require a financing option so that you have the start up business loans you need to make your growth strategy work.
+If everything checks out, you may still require a financing option so that you have the startup business loans you need to make your growth strategy work.
 As economists are fond of saying “There is no such thing as a free lunch”.
-Many businesses with great growth strategies find that they are unable to implement them owing to lack of financing.
+Many businesses with great growth strategies find that they are unable to implement them owing to lack of small business loans.
 Investigate the solutions before you find yourself with a problem!